multiplemonomials/Code-Delicious/content/Mushroom Stroganoff.md

 - 2 tbsp tomato paste
 - freshly ground black pepper
 - chopped fresh flat-leaf parsley, for garnish (optional)

+## Modifications
+To make this recipe gluten-free, use gluten-free pasta!
+Also, be sure that your vegetable broth of choice is gluten-free as I am told not all of them are.

 ## Directions:
 1. Don't forget to start soaking the cashews!